Lexington-class aircraft carrier: Armament

-The Navy had been developing a quadruple 1.1-inch light AA gun since the early 1930s, but it was delayed with teething problems, so five single 3"/50 caliber Mk 10 AA guns were installed in 1940 as temporary replacements.
+The Navy had been developing a quadruple 1.1-inch light AA gun since the early 1930s, but it was delayed with teething problems, so five single 3-inch/50 caliber Mk 10 AA guns were installed in 1940 as temporary replacements.
 They fired 13 lb shells at a muzzle velocity of 2700 ft/s.
 At +85° elevation they had an anti-aircraft ceiling of 29800 ft.

 The Navy made plans to remove the 8 in gun turrets in 1940 and replace them with four twin 5"/38 caliber dual-purpose gun turrets (the standard mounting on U.S. battleships and cruisers).
 At the same time, the 5 in 25-caliber guns were to be replaced with more 5"/38 guns on a two for three basis to compensate for their greater weight.
 The guns fired 55 lb projectiles at a muzzle velocity of 2600 ft/s at a rate of fire up to 20 rounds per minute.
 Against surface targets they had a range of 18200 yd.

 Five quadruple 1.1-inch gun mounts were finally fitted aboard the Lexington-class ships in late 1941 and early 1942.
 The .9 lb projectiles had a muzzle velocity of 2700 ft/s and an effective range of 3000 yd.
 The maximum rate of fire was 150 rounds per minute although the frequent need to reload the eight-round magazines reduced that.
 The gun was not successful in service and it was replaced by the license-built Bofors 40 mm gun beginning in late 1942.
 The 40 mm, 1.98 lb high-explosive shell was fired at a muzzle velocity of 2890 ft/s.
 Its maximum range was 11000 yd although the effective range was around 4000–5000 yd.
 The cyclic rate of fire was 160 rounds per minute.
 The guns were fitted in quadruple and twin gun mounts in increasing numbers over the war.
 Saratoga had 23 quadruple and two twin mounts in early 1944.

 Lexingtons eight-inch gun turrets were removed in early 1942, but they were replaced by seven additional quadruple 1.1-inch gun mounts as a temporary measure.
 The ship was sunk before her five-inch guns could be replaced and the turrets installed.
 Saratogas armament was upgraded in early 1942 while she was under repair after she had been torpedoed.
 The eight-inch guns and turrets of both ships were reused as coast defense weapons on Oahu.